svalver/arcade-macroevolution/README.md

 ## 📊 Graphical Abstract

-This figure summarizes the main findings of the paper.
+This figure summarizes the main findings of our paper.

 ![Graphical abstract: evolution and collapse of arcade genres](images/graphical_abstract.jpg)